ncusi/MSR_Challenge_2024/README.md

 ## First time setup

-You can set up the environment for using this project, following the recommended practices (described in later part of this document), by running the [`init.bash`](init.bash) Bash script, and following its instructions.
+You can set up the environment for this package, following the recommended practices (described later in this document), by running the [`init.bash`](init.bash) Bash script, and following its instructions.

 Note that this script assumes that it is run on Linux, or Linux-like system.
-For other operating systems, you are probably better following the steps described in this document manually.
+For other operating systems, following the steps described in this document manually.

 ### Virtual environment